Puzzle-Drops/Haeven/README.md

 Mine (Partner skill to Smith) - Trained by mining ore from rock sources

-Forestry (Partner skill to Craft) - Trained by chopping logs from tree sources
+Forage (Partner skill to Craft) - Trained by chopping logs from tree sources

-Forage (Partner skill to Divine) - Trained by gathering materials from field sources
+Attune (Partner skill to Divine) - Trained by gathering materials from magical sources